joshborup/Mongo-Mini/README.md

 ### Summary

-In this step, we'll install massive into our project and require it in `index.js`.
+In this step, we'll install `mongoose` into our project and require it in `index.js`.

 ### Instructions